What is a Testing Window?

 Via extensive modeling and trialing new approaches through 3 rounds of pilots, we have come to the conclusion that shorter periods of testing time lead to increased collaboration, prompt support, better Test Lead experiences, and better results for our customers.

 How does this change impact you as a tester?

 First, you still have the same chances of receiving an invite to a run that you had previously.
 Our platform still considers coverage requirements and freelancers’ availability.

 Second, as we roll-out new shorter testing window durations in our Workspaces, we expect you to show up and start testing within the first hour of the testing window and generally complete the testing by the beginning of the last hour of the window to make sure you have enough buffer time to complete activities, file issues, and respond to input.
 Our coordinators will do their best to ensure that every tester has the time to complete their task to account for unforeseen circumstances or extensive issue reporting time.
 In general, the testing window duration will be two times the duration of the longest testing task.
 While for now this approach is a recommendation, in the future we foresee making this mandatory, noting that we are working on additional Platform enhancements to support our vision.

-Third, you can expect a more clear rhythm on planning your activities.
-While not all work will occur in predefined testing window slots (see more below) and it will take time to fully shift to this approach, having clear time-slots within a day where you will be invited to test should allow you to focus on one task at a time (noting our Freelancer Services Agreement prohibits parallel work/double billing).
+Third, with the shorter run duration, we see the time management becoming more straightforward.
+Having clear time-slots within a day where you will be invited to test should allow you to focus on one task at a time (noting our Freelancer Services Agreement prohibits parallel work/double billing).